| Okay, so how does that translate into

 as the last two, except that it’s longer and the vehicle is tipped

 up or down at a 45-degree angle.
 All the same keyframe rules apply.
+If the ride you’re creating is only capable of GENTLE hills,

 then this may be the end of your animating nightmare.
 This